lmfit/uncertainties/doc/index.rst

 Whatever the complexity of the calculation, this package returns the result with its uncertainty as predicted by linear `error propagation theory`_.
 It automatically :ref:`calculates derivatives <derivatives>` and uses them for calculating uncertainties.
-Uncertainty calculations are almost all performed **analytically**.
+Almost all uncertainty calculations are performed **analytically**.

 **Correlations** between variables are autoamatically handled, which sets it apart from many existing error propagation codes.